vasukumar92/Data-Science-Portfolio_Vasu-Kumar/README.md

  - Deep Neural Networks(IN PROGRESS)
  - Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization (IN PROGRESS)
- - Structuring Machine Learning Projects (IN PROGRESS)
- - Sequence Models (IN PROGRESS)
  - Convonutional NeuraL Networks (IN PROGRESS)

 ### IBM DIGITAL BADGE FOR ADVANCED DATA SCIENCE DEGREE

- - Fundamentals of Scalable Data Science(IN PROGRESS)
- - Advanced Machine Learning and Signal Processing (IN PROGRESS)
  - Applied AI with Deep Learning (IN PROGRESS)
- - Advanced Data Science Capstone (IN PROGRESS)

 ### IBM DIGITAL BADGE FOR DATA SCIENCE PROFESSIONAL DEGREE